Kawasaki disease

 Treatment for Kawasaki disease can include:

 Gamma globulin.
-A protein called gamma globulin is given through a vein.
-This treatment lowers inflammation in the blood vessels.
-It can lower the risk of problems with the heart artery.
+This protein is given through an IV.
+The treatment lowers inflammation in the blood vessels.
+It can lower the risk of problems with the heart arteries.

 After getting gamma globulin, wait at least 11 months to get a live vaccine, such as the chickenpox or measles vaccine.
 Gamma globulin can affect how well these vaccines work.

 Aspirin.
 High doses of aspirin might help treat inflammation.
-Aspirin also can decrease pain, joint swelling and fever.
-The aspirin dose will likely be lowered once the fever has been gone for 48 hours.
+Aspirin also can lessen pain, joint swelling and fever.
+The aspirin dose likely will be lowered once the fever has been gone for 48 hours.

 A healthcare professional needs to oversee giving aspirin to children with Kawasaki disease.
 Children who get flu or chickenpox during treatment might need to stop taking aspirin.